kshitijpurwar/DSP_using_matlab/README.md

 ---
 ## This repo consists programs made on MATLAB for digital signal processing (DSP) undergraduate course.

+## The Book based on the code along with all the explanation can be found on [DSP gitbook](https://www.gitbook.com/book/kshitijpurwar/dsp-lab-file/details)

 #### Basic Signals folder has 6 basic signals along with their graphs in both continuous and discrete form.
 1. Unit step (**heaviside**)
 2. Unit ramp